Referees

 Game cards are used not only to keep a record of the games, but also to track time for paying referees.
 On each game card, every participating referee or facilitator should print their name.
 Ensure that the date and age group are included as well.

-In the spring league, scheduling and pay are different.
+In the spring league, all rates are determined by District 7.
 MAYSL pays referees for travel games and District 7 reimburses the league.

 Game Day Highlights